 Another advantage of having your software localized is that you will be faced with lower costs for support in the local markets.
 If the user interface is idiomatic and easy to use, this leads to a better customer experience and fewer issues and queries about the software.
 As a result, you get to enjoy savings in support costs.

 Ultimately, your company will benefit from a global presence and international renown if you offer successfully localized products in multiple markets.
 Not only will this get you more customers, it will also establish your business as an authority and a trustworthy company, potentially around the globe.

 - increased usefulness and appeal to local buyers

 - enhanced user experience and loyalty

 - ultimately increased sales

 Software localisation is usually performed using computer-assisted translation programs.
 What’s more, translators working on software localisation need specific tools for editing (extracting, managing, merging) language strings in the computer code.
 And software localisation typically needs to integrate a variety of media, the software itself, in-context help, and any help systems, manuals, tutorials, and so forth.

 While a regular translation comprises terminology research, editing, proofreading, and in some cases desktop publishing, software localisation includes additional activities such as localisation strategy consulting, multilingual project management, file format conversion, alignment and maintenance of translation memories, multilingual product support, and software and online help engineering and testing.

 A software localisation project typically follows these process steps:

-- Source file extraction: Standard localisation programs support a variety of file formats.
-Some may require you to provide the content in the form of XLIFF (XML Localization Interchange File Format) files.
+Standard localisation programs support a variety of file formats.
+Some may require you to provide the content in the form of XLIFF (XML Localisation Interchange File Format) files.
 Check with your provider beforehand what will be required.